 Providing leadership to The Campanile Foundation is a Board of Directors made up of highly qualified civic and business leaders, most of whom are San Diego State alumni, who give their personal expertise, time and treasure to support SDSU.
-Jack McGrory is the current chairman.
+Mary Curran is the current board chair.

 History of the Campanile

 The Foundation takes its name from the landmark tower or campanile on the northwest corner of the original campus quad completed in 1931.
 Though reminiscent of a Mediterranean church tower, it did not hold bells originally,but was used to camouflage a 5,000-gallon water tank.
 In 1946, Senator and Mrs. Ed Fletcher donated chimes to commemorate the 50th anniversary of the university and memorialize all SDSU students lost in war.
 The tower became known as Hardy Tower in 1976, when the Board of Directors renamed it to honor SDSU's second president Edward L. Hardy.
 More recent gifts from Bernard and Dorris Lipinsky and the SDSU Retiement Association completed the expansion of the carillon, whose daily ringing reverberates across campus as a reminder of SDSU's proud history.